BACHELOR OF ARTS

 B.A.
 Environment and Sustainability

 “Environment and Sustainability is the study of the relationship between people and their environments.
 It’s about learning to understand the world through a complex systems lens and to design solutions to the problems that we face in the world now through that lens.
-Human Ecology students in our program study the different ways around that world, throughout different points in time people have adapted their environments and created whole worlds out of that.” -Dr. Stephanie Wakefield
+Environment and Sustainability students in our program study the different ways around that world, throughout different points in time people have adapted their environments and created whole worlds out of that.” -Dr. Stephanie Wakefield

 What You’ll Learn

 #1 – This program is designed to train all majors in the core perspectives and methods of Environment and Sustainability while giving students the freedom to select their own area of focus, from environmental policy and planning, climate adaptation, and food systems sustainability to urban resilience and the ecology of health and wellness.

 #2 – Incorporates significant practical and professional experience to prepare students to meet their academic and professional goals after graduation.

 #3 – Designed to prepare students for positions in the wide-range of professions in which sustainability, environmental management, and social-ecological systems thinking and design play important roles.